 King Yog Narendra Statue

-Near the Hari Shankar temple, you’ll find the brass statue of King Yoganarendra Malla atop a pillar with his queens, looming over the king's head is a cobra, and alighted on the head of the cobra is a small bird.
-The legend says that as long as the bird is on the statue, King may still return to his palace.
+Near the Hari Shankar temple, you’ll find the brass statue of King Yoganarendra Malla atop a pillar with his queens, looming over the king’s head is a cobra, and alighted on the head of the cobra is a small bird.
+The legend says that as long as the bird is on the statue, the King may still return to his palace.
 That is why a window of the Palace is always kept open.

 Char Narayan Temple